Bamboo Plant FAQ

 How deep are bamboo rhizomes in the soil?

-The rhizomes of these plants are generally quite shallow.
-Although they can occasionally go deeper according to the conditions, they are usually less than 1ft deep.
-If you want to know about controlling the growth through use of a barrier see my pages on rhizome barriers and installation.
+The rhizomes of these plants are generally quite shallow and can sometimes even be seen above ground.
+Although rhizomes can occasionally go deeper according to the climatic conditions and species, they are usually less than 1ft deep.
+If you want to know about controlling bamboo growth through use of a barrier see my pages on rhizome barriers and installation.

 Do bamboo plants live very long?

-Survival of the plant will depend on the local environmental conditions.
+Survival of the bamboo will depend on the local environmental conditions.
 If the conditions are favourable a grove can be maintained indefinitely and be consistent in production of new culms yearly.
-An individual culm will generally live between seven and ten years but by the time it begins to die off it has produced new culms to take it's place.
+An individual culm will generally live between seven and ten years but by the time it begins to die off it has produced new culms to take its place.

 What climate do bamboo plants favour?

 This bamboo plant FAQ is more complicated as there are so many species!
-As there are around a thousand species of these plants there are varieties that have adapted to different climates and temperatures.
-Some do best in a tropical environment yet others can even survive in extremely low temperatures such as minus 20F.
+As there are well over one thousand species of bamboo species there are varieties that have adapted to different climates and temperatures.
+Some do best in a tropical environment yet others can even survive in extremely low temperatures such as minus 20°C.

 Is it possible to remove, transplant, or kill bamboo?

-Yes it is possible to do all these things and they are the most asked questions on Bamboo Plant FAQ.
+Yes it is possible to do all these things and they are the most asked questions on Bamboo Plant FAQ, generally due to the wrong species being planted in the wrong place, such as a vigorous running bamboo in a small garden.
 However, there are many differing opinions on the methods of removing, transplanting, and killing bamboos.
 It appears to me that some methods work for some people and other methods work for others.
 If you are going to dig it up or try using herbicides to get rid of these plants be sure to do a good job of whatever method you choose.
 A half-hearted attempt at any method will no doubt lead to failure!

 How do I care for my bamboo plant?